 Students who choose to appeal for a reinstatement of federal aid must submit a written appeal to the Financial Aid Office.
 The appeal must describe the circumstances that affected the student's academic performance, must be submitted within 30 days of notification of failure to maintain SAP, and must be accompanied by appropriate supporting documents.
-No appeal will be considered until the student has an approved formal academic plan.
+No appeal will be considered until the student has an approved academic plan on file with the Registrar's Office.

-Acceptable reasons for appeal include, but are not limited to, personal or family accident, illness or injury of the student, death of a close family member, or other extenuating and unavoidable circumstances beyond the student's control.
+Acceptable justification for appeal includes, but is not limited to, personal or family accident, illness or injury of the student, death of a close family member, or other extenuating and unavoidable circumstances beyond the student's control.
 Ongoing, chronic medical problems do not meet the definition of "extenuating circumstances."
 If the condition existed at the time aid was offered, it should have been taken into consideration when the student planned his or her classes and credit load.